Buying or owning a leasehold house

 What’s the problem with a leasehold house?

 At the HomeOwners Alliance, we see no reason why houses should ever have been sold as leasehold.
-Doing so means the homebuilder retains the freehold – the legal ownership of the land on which the house stands.
-This serves the interests of freeholders at the expense of leaseholders.
+Doing so meant the homebuilder retained the freehold – the legal ownership of the land on which the house stands.
+This served the interests of freeholders at the expense of leaseholders.

 Problems with freehold houses include: